-There are books that you enjoy, and there are books that make differences in your life.
-Wonder, written by RJ Palacio, is a moving book that opens eyes to the feelings of someone who is different.
-By addressing the perspectives of not just the main character, but many characters who interact with the child with a facial deformity, we learn about bullying, fairness, kindness and strength… making the readers more open-minded and giving them a stronger look at themselves.
+There are books that you enjoy, and there are books that make a difference in your life.
+Wonder, written by RJ Palacio, is a moving book that opens the eyes to the feelings of someone who is different.
+By addressing the perspectives of not just the main character but many characters who interact with the child with a facial deformity, we learn about bullying, fairness, kindness, and strength… making the readers more open-minded and giving them a stronger look at themselves.

 My friend Stacy of Root Tree Twig said it well: